Queuety

 2. The new workflow's name is {original_name}_replay_{timestamp}

-3. Historical step_completed events are re-inserted into the event log (without re-executing the steps)
+3. Historical workflow events and logs are re-inserted into the new environment

-4. If the original workflow was still running (not completed), the current step is enqueued for processing
+5. If the original workflow was still running, the current step is enqueued for processing

-5. If the original workflow was completed, the replayed workflow is created in completed status
+6. If the original workflow was waiting_for_signal, waiting_for_workflows, paused, failed, or completed, that status is preserved on the replayed workflow

 The replayed workflow gets a new ID and operates independently.
 It does not affect the original.